cjsj156/qscriptor/README.md

 ### Make a job script to run a program in your project folder

-Now you can copy runsync directory to your project folder like below
+To use this running your script, copy runsync directory to your project folder.
 ```
 cp runsync /path/to/your/project_folder/
 ```